 Picking small moments where interiority can shine is key.

-Developing Character Interiority Isn’t Intuitive for Everyone
+Developing Character Interiority in Literature Isn’t Intuitive for Everyone

-Instead of accessing her protagonist’s head, she pulled out physical clichés as shorthand for his feelings.
+When approaching how to describe emotion, instead of accessing her protagonist’s head, she pulled out physical clichés as shorthand for his feelings.
 His heart was beating, so that meant he was nervous.
 His fists clenched, and he was angry.
 His cheeks flushed, and he felt in love.
 But when you’re simply letting your body parts do the talking for the character, you will never get to the emotional nuances underneath.

 Checklist for Developing Character Interiority

 If you suspect that you might struggle with interiority, write the following questions on a Post It note and hang it above your writing station: